Rekero: Our full report

 - Transported in

 - Mineral water is brought in from Nairobi.

 Health & safety

-Fire safety: The Talek River forms a natural fire break.
-Fire extinguishers are located in all tents and all staff know how to use them.
+- The Talek River forms a natural fire break.
+All tents have fire extinguishers and all staff know how to use them.
 There is a formal fire assembly point and staff have regular fire drills.

-Money: Valuables can be locked in the main camp safe if required.
-There is no currency exchange and few guests need to pay for anything apart from staff tips.
+- Valuables can be locked in the main camp safe if required.
+There is no currency exchange and few guests need to pay for anything apart from staff tips or curios.

 - Accepted payment on location